Skip to content

 </div>

-Replies stream in live — the message appears with status: 'streaming' and grows token by token until it's done.
-Conversation history is kept in the visitor's browser per conversation ID, so $chat.open('support', …) picks up where they left off after a reload.
+Replies stream in live.
+A reply appears with status: 'streaming' and grows until it's done.
+Conversation history is kept in the visitor's browser per conversation ID, so an open conversation picks up where it left off after a reload.

 Option Description